Hafez al-Assad: "Duality of power"

 From 25 to 28 February 1969, the Assad brothers initiated "something just short of a coup".
-Under Assad's authority, tanks were moved into Damascus and the staffs of al-Ba'ath and al-Thawra (two-party newspapers) and radio stations in Damascus and Aleppo were replaced with Assad loyalists.
+Under Assad's authority, tanks were moved into Damascus and the staffs of al-Ba'ath and al-Thawra (two Ba’ath party newspapers) and radio stations in Damascus and Aleppo were replaced with Assad loyalists.
 Latakia and Tartus, two Alawite-dominated cities, saw "fierce scuffles" ending with the overthrow of Jadid's supporters from local posts.
 Shortly afterwards, a wave of arrests of Jundi loyalists began.
 On 2 March, after a telephone argument with head of military intelligence Ali Duba, Jundi committed suicide.
 When Zu'ayyin heard the news he wept, saying "we are all orphaned now" (referring to his and Jadid's loss of their protector).
 Despite his rivalry with Jundi, Assad is said to have also wept when he heard the news.

 Assad was now in control, but he hesitated to push his advantage.
 Jadid continued to rule Syria, and the Regional Command was unchanged.
 However, Assad influenced Jadid to moderate his policies.
 Class struggle was muted, criticism of reactionary tendencies of other Arab states ceased, some political prisoners were freed, a coalition government was formed (with the Ba'ath Party in control) and the Eastern Front espoused by Assad was formed with Iraq and Jordan.
 Jadid's isolationist policies were curtailed, and Syria re-established diplomatic relations with many of its foes.
 Around this time, Gamal Abdel Nasser's Egypt, Houari Boumediene's Algeria and Ba'athist Iraq began sending emissaries to reconcile Assad and Jadid.